-Instead of fully mixing the two colors, just give them a brief mix with your palette knife.
+Instead of fully mixing the two colors, just give them a brief stir with your palette knife.
 Then, use the partially mixed colors to paint.
 You'll get a fascinating mingling of colors as you apply the paint to your work surface.

 Create a family of colors

 Creating a family of colors or tones to work with in a painting can help you create subtle variances in your painting.
 Whether it's slight varieties of skin tones or varying shades of pink, having a family of tones pre-mixed before you paint can really help streamline the process.

 Then, get creative!